 Before using FTP as a destination for backing up, you should define a new FTP configuration using the Tools->Options->FTP window.
 Once defined, you will be able to apply this FTP configuration to individual backup jobs.

-Press the Add button once in Tools->Options->FTP to add a new FTP connection.
+Press the Add button once in File->Options->FTP (for Backup4all 4 go to Tools->Options->FTP) to add a new FTP connection.
 The New FTP configuration name will appear in the list and you can enter the other settings for this connection:

 - Configuration name - Enter here an arbitrary name for the connection.

 - Server name or IP - In this field you have to enter the name or IP address for the FTP server

 - Port - In this field you have to enter the port number if different than the default FTP ports (21).

 - Destination folder - Here you can enter the destination path if different than root.

 - User name - If this is a private FTP server (no anonymous access allowed) enter the user name for your account.

 - Password - In this field enter the password for the FTP server.

 There are FTP servers that allow anonymous access (public FTP servers).
 You can connect to these types of FTP servers using as user name Anonymous and your email address as password.
 It is not recommended to backup important files to public FTP servers.